AidenAR/AidenAR/README.md

 ### Hi there.
 I'm Aiden 👋

-I'm a 3B Computer Science student 💻 at the University of Waterloo, originally from Trinidad and Tobago🇹🇹, specializing in Data Science 👨‍💻 and Artificial Intelligence 🤖.
+I'm a 3B Computer Science student 💻 at the University of Waterloo 🇨🇦, originally from Trinidad and Tobago 🇹🇹, specializing in Data Science 👨‍💻 and Artificial Intelligence 🤖.

 Always on the lookout for new opportunities.